JenGar13/JKG-Elk-Stack-Project/README.md

 _Filebeat Installation_

+The installation involves a string of commands along with execution of the playbook.

 These Beats allow us to collect the following information from each machine:
 - Filebeat is collecting log events.